 This free crochet basket pattern is a practical, step-by-step tutorial you can enjoy all year round, whether you’re making festive baskets for Christmas gifts and décor or creating useful storage for yarn, home organisation, and everyday handmade gifts.
 These handy crochet baskets are super versatile and perfect for keeping small items tidy or adding a simple handmade touch to your home.

-These baskets are super versatile.
+These baskets are easy to make.
 You can swap the colours to suit your own style and add whatever decorations you choose, here I have chosen to add a sweet wooden snowflake, but labels, ribbons, bows and bells would look just as good.
 The best bit about these baskets is the wooden base.

 The wooden base makes this a super quick make and means the basket has a great shape and is sturdy…all good elements for a useful basket to have.
 You will find bases in all sorts of shapes and sizes on lots of different shopping sites.
 I got mine from Etsy, as I like to support small business owners when I can.
 Take a look here to get started

-I would just like to talk about your choice of yarn or cord for a moment also.
+I would just like to talk about your choice of yarn or cord.
 I purchased several versions before I settled on one I was happy with.
 Some were too splitty, or dull, or just didn’t crochet well.
 I highly recommend using this 5mm braided recycled cotton cord because it is economical, comes in a great colour range and is easy to work with.

 Pattern notes